Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Add a page comment

-Comments can be added to page or blog post.
+Comments can be added to a page or blog post.

 Other users can reply and/or like your comment.
 You or a space administrator can edit your comment(s).

-If you add a comment while editing, the comment is only visible to others editing the page, and it doesn’t appear to viewers until the page is published.
+If you add a comment while editing, the comment is only visible to others editing the page, and it doesn’t appear to viewers or trigger relevant notifications until the page is published.

-The selected text will appear with a yellow highlight indicating an inline comment; select any highlighted text on the page to display the related comment(s).
+After an inline comment is added to a page, the selected text will be highlighted in yellow; select any highlighted text on the page to display the related comment(s).

 Just like page and blog post comments, others can reply to, or like, your inline comments, and you'll be notified when they do.